Coping: Emotion-focused coping strategies

-The focus of this coping mechanism is to change the meaning of the stressor or transfer attention away from it.
-For example, reappraising tries to find a more positive meaning of the cause of the stress in order to reduce the emotional component of the stressor.
+The focus of this coping mechanism is to change the meaning of the stressor or transfer mental attention away from it.
+For example, re-appraisal tries to find a more positive meaning of the cause of the stress to reduce the emotional component of the stressor.
 Avoidance of the emotional distress will distract from the negative feelings associated with the stressor.

-Emotion-focused coping is well suited for stressors that seem uncontrollable (ex. a terminal illness diagnosis, or the loss of a loved one).
-Some mechanisms of emotion focused coping, such as distancing or avoidance, can have alleviating outcomes for a short period of time, however they can be detrimental when used over an extended period.
-Positive emotion-focused mechanisms, such as seeking social support, and positive re-appraisal, are associated with beneficial outcomes.
-Emotional approach coping is one form of emotion-focused coping in which emotional expression and processing is used to adaptively manage a response to a stressor.
+Emotion-focused coping is well suited for stressors that seem uncontrollable (e.g., a terminal illness diagnosis, or the loss of a loved one).
+Some mechanisms of emotion-focused coping, such as distancing or avoidance, can have alleviating outcomes for a short period of time; however they can be detrimental when used over an extended period.

+Positive emotion-focused mechanisms, such as seeking social support and positive re-appraisal, are associated with beneficial outcomes.
+Emotional approach coping is one form of emotion-focused coping in which emotional expression and processing are used to adaptively manage a response to a stressor.
 Other examples include relaxation training through deep breathing, meditation, yoga, music and art therapy, and aromatherapy.